genxium/ReactNativeStarterPackage/README.md

 shell@proj-root> webpack
 shell@proj-root> ./start_api_daemon
 ```
-Visit port 9090 if successfully started.
+Visit port 9090 on the serving machine if successfully started.

+Please refer to [ExpressAndReactDemo](https://github.com/genxium/ExpressAndReactDemo) for more information about webpack configuration.

 Reminders
 --